redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

-Hello, great that we'll be working together, I love mixing music!
+Hello, great that we'll be working together, I love making sonic dreams come true.

 To prepare our session I wanted to share some technical details about how I like to work.
 This enables me to put as much time possible on actual mixing.